 At the top right of the photograph is St. Mary's Church

-The image above of the Lane Bonded Stores is also from Album of photographs of Sydney and country New South Wales, ca. 1871 / American & Australasian Photographic Company - State Library of New South Wales
+The image on the left of the Lane Bonded Stores is also from Album of photographs of Sydney and country New South Wales, ca. 1871 / American & Australasian Photographic Company - State Library of New South Wales

 40 vessels in port 8 January 1870.
 Annually three thousand ships.